HannahBravo/US-COVID-19-Statistics---State-Comparison/README.md

 Countries around the world implemented lockdowns, travel restrictions, and mask mandates to slow the transmission of the virus.
 However, many countries have since lifted those restrictions as cases and deaths have declined.
 This is thanks to the development of vaccines and antiviral medications targeting the SARS-CoV-2 virus.

-I'm going to build off of the first part of this project and compare the COVID-19 cases and deaths statistics across states within the US.
+In this project I build off of the first part of this project and compare the COVID-19 cases and deaths statistics across states within the US.